fhhagenberg-sqe/web-testing-selenium/README.md

 1. This git repository is a [Maven Project][].
 Import it into/Open it in your favourite IDE (e.g. Eclipse, IntelliJ).

    The required libraries _Unit_, _Selenium WebDriver_ (and two more) are already set up as Maven dependencies.
 So you do not have to download or install anything, your IDE will locate and download them for you.
    If you prefer to **not** use an IDE, you can use the Maven command line tool _mvn_ to compile and package your classes and execute your tests.

 1. Take the existing class [`at.fhhagenberg.sqe.widok.WidokTest`](src/test/java/at/fhhagenberg/sqe/widok/WidokTest.java) as starting point to write a system test with JUnit and Selenium WebDriver.
 Implement all of the _four tests of the previous exercise (1)_:

    1. `testWidokGerman`: Ensure, the default search page is correctly translated to german.
    1. `testWidokEnglish`: Ensure, the english search page is correctly translated to english.
-   1. `testWidokSearch`: Search for 'test' and check if the first publication has the title _"Testen von Web-Anwendungen"_;
+   1. `testWidokSearch`: Search for 'testing' and check the number of publications and if the first publication has the title _"Testen von Web-Anwendungen"_;
-   1. `testWidokSearchResult`: Perform a search and test if the first research unit found is linked to the correct details page of this research unit.

 1. Run all your tests and make sure they complete successfully.